Lethal White: Plot

 Meanwhile, Robin continues to struggle with post-traumatic stress disorder a year after her encounter with the Shacklewell Ripper, while Matthew continues to interfere with her work.
-But Robin separates from Matthew and moves out when she finds proof that he has been having an affair with Sarah Shadlock — the same woman he cheated on Robin with at university.
-Strike's ex-girlfriend Charlotte Ross, now married and pregnant, reappears and unsuccessfully pursues Strike.
+She finally separates from Matthew and moves out when she finds proof that he has been having an affair with Sarah Shadlock — the same woman he cheated on Robin with at university.
+Strike's ex-girlfriend Charlotte Ross née Campbell, now pregnant, reappears and unsuccessfully pursues Strike.

 Strike learns that Chiswell had transferred title of his property to his grandson before his death.
-However, he wrote Kinvara could keep anything in their country house in a document accompanying his will and live on the family estate for the rest of her life.
-Strike and Robin notice the country house contains a painting titled Mare Mourning and realize that it may be a lost George Stubbs artwork depicting a mare mourning a foal that died of lethal white syndrome.
+In a document accompanying his will, however, he wrote Kinvara could keep anything in their country house and live on the family estate for the rest of her life.
+Strike and Robin notice the country house contains a painting titled Mare Mourning and realise that it may be a lost George Stubbs artwork depicting a mare mourning a foal that died of lethal white syndrome.
 If its provenance were to be established, it would probably be worth over £20 million.
-Strike can then identify Chiswell's killer: Raphael, who had never been accepted by the family but had worked for an art dealer.
-Raphael had tipped off Flick about a cleaning job at Chiswell's, expecting that she would find out about the gallows sales and tell Jimmy, who then demanded 50 per cent of the profits.
+Strike identifies Chiswell's killer: Raphael, who had never been accepted by the family but had worked for an art dealer.
+Raphael had tipped off Flick about a cleaning job at Chiswell's, expecting that she would find out about the gallows sales and tell Jimmy, who then demanded half of the profits.
 Raphael also seduced and conspired with Kinvara to kill Chiswell, intending to persuade Kinvara to make him the beneficiary of the wealth she'd receive from the painting.

 Kinvara confesses on being interrogated by police, but Raphael sends Robin texts purporting to be from Matthew, luring her into a trap.
-He keeps her alive to interrogate her about the investigation; Robin stalls for time by outlining everything in detail and Raphael realizes that there is too much evidence against him.
+He keeps her alive to interrogate her about the investigation; Robin stalls for time by outlining everything in detail and Raphael realises that there is too much evidence against him.
 Strike realises Raphael's duplicity when he notices that the text messages to Robin came from a phone number similar to the burner phone numbers used in the blackmail case.
-He learns from Izzy that Raphael had a girlfriend with a houseboat and manages to arrive at the houseboat with police just as Raphaal is about to kill Robin and then himself.
+He learns from Izzy that Raphael had a girlfriend with a houseboat and manages to arrive at the houseboat with police just as Raphael is about to kill Robin and then himself.

-In the aftermath, Strike, Robin and Izzy meet Billy to discuss the "murder" he witnessed as a child.
+In the aftermath, Strike, Robin, and Izzy meet Billy to discuss the "murder" he witnessed as a child.
 Izzy reveals that Billy actually saw Freddie choke a young Raphael until he passed out, followed by the burial of a small horse that Freddie had killed in a separate act of cruelty.
 Strike and Robin then leave together.